 And maybe not for every account, but in today’s day and age, it is wise to secure your important and confidential accounts with two-factor authentication.
 You can generate the said code via password manager apps or external devices.

-And now, with macOS Monterey, you can generate two-factor codes and login to websites, apps, and services using iCloud Keychain (Passwords feature).
+And now, with macOS Monterey or later, you can generate two-factor codes and login to websites, apps, and services using iCloud Keychain (Passwords feature).

 Interestingly, the feature is synced across devices, and you can use codes from Mac on iPhone and vice-a-versa.
 Plus, if you use Safari, you won’t even have to copy-paste the code; autofill takes care of that.